Betty Bacon Blunt’s wordless novel, Bet It’s A Boy, in 46 drawings is a lighthearted pictorial account of a woman’s journey to childbirth.

 Grosset & Dunlap, NY.
 1940 Perfect bound

-Printer: not indicated
+- Printer: not indicated,

-Binding: perfect bound, softcover wraps
+- Binding: perfect bound, softcover wraps,

-Printed: recto and verso (unlike the other two editions).
-Was this Perfect Bound a War effort to save on petroleum/paper?
-Note: Grosset and Dunlap went back to spiral binding in 1953
+- Printed: recto and verso (unlike the other two editions).
+Was this Perfect Bound a later war effort to save on petroleum/paper?
+Note: Grosset and Dunlap,

 1941 Hard cover